jhunkeler/astroconda/source/contributing.rst

         - mpmath
         - python x.x

 What does the ``x.x`` imply exactly?
-This instructs ``conda-build`` *not* to proceed unless ``python=[version]`` has been issued as an argument on the commandline.
+This instructs ``conda build`` *not* to proceed unless ``python=[version]`` has been issued as an argument on the commandline.
 If ``x.x`` is omitted here, the recipe will choose the version of Python currently active in your environment.
 In most cases it is best to be explicit rather than implicit when it comes to defining version requirements in Conda.

 The ``test`` section defines few useful lists, ``imports``, ``commands``, and ``requires``.
 While these are not *required* to be used in any given recipe, we do use them in AstroConda.
 The ``imports`` section is a list of Python module imports, the ``commands`` are executed in a basic shell environment, and finally ``requires`` defines any extraneous packages to be installed into the environment before running the tests.